Abiraterone, micronized (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how abiraterone works.
-Tell your doctor if you are using carbamazepine, dextromethorphan, phenobarbital, phenytoin, pioglitazone, rifabutin, rifampin, rifapentine, or thioridazine.
+Tell your doctor if you are using carbamazepine, dextromethorphan, phenobarbital, phenytoin, pioglitazone, rifabutin, rifampin, or rifapentine.

 Warnings While Using This Medicine:

 - Women who are pregnant or may become pregnant should not touch this medicine without wearing gloves.

 - This medicine may cause birth defects if a man is using it when his partner becomes pregnant.
 Use a condom plus another form of birth control during treatment with this medicine and for at least 3 weeks after the last dose.
 Tell your doctor right away if a pregnancy occurs while you are using this medicine.

 - Tell your doctor if you have liver disease, high blood pressure, heart or blood vessel disease, heart failure, heart rhythm problems (including QT prolongation, torsades de pointes), a recent heart attack, or a history of adrenal problems.